Far InfraRed Therapy

 4. Ceramic FIR

-One of the more traditional ways of emitting far infrared is using ceramic ‘tiles’ that are heated up adjacent to the user.
+One of the more traditional ways of emitting Far InfraRed is using ceramic ‘tiles’ that are heated up adjacent to the user.
 While these have certain therapeutic effects and are still widely used in some circles such as sports rehabilitation, they do have their limitations and the wavelength of the infrared cannot be controlled.

 We’ve seen a flood of these cheap mats on the market in recent years, most of them coming directly from China or from China via the USA.
 They work by heating up rough crystals (they’re not gemstone grade) such as amethyst and tourmaline which are thought to produce infrared radiation.

-There is no suggestion that using particular types of crystal provides any additional benefits and some of the marketing claims, such as helping reverse or cure diabetes, are not backed up by the research.
+There is no evidence that using particular types of crystal provides any additional benefits and some of the marketing claims, such as helping reverse or cure diabetes, are not backed up by the research.

 Some of them claim to be hybrid FIR and PEMF mats.
-We’ve owned some of these mats ourselves, from the cheapest to the most expensive, and have these observations: 1) it’s not clear that they’re actually emitting a real PEMF field, 2) using an electric heater to heat up the crystals is not good in terms of avoiding EMF radiation, 3) they’re extremely heavy (as you’d expect from their rock content), 4) although they feel pleasantly warm, we didn’t see any improvement in Heart Rate Variability when using them, in fact HRV flatlined at the lowest possible level, which is not a good sign in terms of stress levels.
+We’ve owned some of these mats ourselves, from the cheapest to the most expensive, and have these observations: 1) it’s not clear that they’re actually emitting a real PEMF field, 2) using an electric heater to heat up the crystals is not good in terms of avoiding EMF radiation, 3) they’re extremely heavy (as you’d expect from their rock content), and 4) although they feel pleasantly warm, we didn’t see any improvement in Heart Rate Variability when using them, in fact HRV flatlined at the lowest possible level, which is not a good sign in terms of stress levels.

 4. FIR Saunas